MHI Technology Selected for Rovuma LNG Project, Mozambique

 MCO has an extensive record of delivering state-of-the-art compressors to oil, gas and petrochemical industries.

-For Technology, Trends and Tangents, visit MHI's new online media SPECTRA: https://spectra.mhi.com
+For Technology, Trends and Tangents, visit MHI’s new online media SPECTRA: spectra.mhi.com

 At CloudEXPO Silicon Valley, June 24-26, 2019, Digital Transformation (DX) is a major focus with expanded DevOpsSUMMIT and FinTechEXPO programs within the DXWorldEXPO agenda.
 Successful transformation requires a laser focus on being data-driven and on using all the tools available that enable transformation if they plan to survive over the long term.
 A total of 88% of Fortune 500 companies from a generation ago are now out of business.
 Only 12% still survive.
 Similar percentages are found throug...